(Multiple selections possible)

 The safety and transport containers available from KAISER+KRAFT are custom made for both specific liquids and hazardous substances, as well as for specific areas of use.
 This is why you should direct your primary focus on these two aspects when making a selection.

 When selecting the material, we recommend taking a look at our Safety container compatibility list.
 This provides an overview.
-The purpose of use is the second most important aspect: A safety disposal can has a different structure and provides different properties than a cleaning and immersion tank for cleaning small parts.
+The purpose of use is the second most important aspect: A safety disposal can have a different structure and provides different properties than a cleaning and immersion tank for cleaning small parts.

 Once these aspects have been clarified, then you should turn your attention to the product itself.
 The most important property is the required content.
 You should carefully consider how much content is actually needed at each workplace and for each work assignment when using a dispensing container, for example.
 Don't calculate too generously, as the limitations on volume are a key aspect of minimising hazards.